andibarg/photometry-converter/README.md

 # photometry-converter
 Converts between photometric and radiometric units.
 Supports luminous intensity (in candela), lumious flux (in lumen) and radiant flux/optical power (in milliwatt).
 Takes into account the spectral emission and beam profile of a light source.
+See [labsphere technical guide](https://www.labsphere.com/site/assets/files/2570/the-radiometry-of-light-emitting-diodes-leds.pdf) for details about the theory.

 ### Installation
 ```